Updated for 2019. A guide for all new copywriters or anyone that needs help writing for a promotion, website, blog, event, email or social media.

 Google is intuitive and will recognise an informative and helpful piece of content.
 If you use the right keywords you will be picked up in searches.
 But that’s just the basics.

 Give yourself a better chance of getting found by your ideal customers.
-A guide to SEO copywriting by Yoast.
+Beginner’s Guide To SEO in 2019 by Moz.

 3. Keep it simple.
 Keep it sweet.